wpsight/wpcasa/wpcasa/README.txt

 The heart of a real estate website is a decent search.
 Using the advanced filters your clients will find any listing in seconds.

+= 100+ Currencies =

+No matter where you operate, choose from 100+ currencies worldwide.

 = Intuitive Listing Editor =

 Adding property details, locations, image galleries and more is a breeze using our intuitive WPCasa listing editor.